SutekhVRC/VibeCheck/README.md

-**README & instructions not finished.**
+### VibeCheck is in Alpha Testing and will be getting updates frequently.
-# VibeCheck is in Alpha Testing and will be getting updates frequently.
+**Please report bugs/issues or feature requests if you have them!**

 # VibeCheck